hpe-dev-incubator/hpe-dev-portal/content/blog/chif-driver-not-found.md

 ## Take away

-The most important things you should remember concerning the `Chif driver not found` error are:
+I hope you found this tutorial helpful.
+You can find many articles regarding iLO here in the [HPE DEV blog](https://developer.hpe.com/blog/).
+In this post, I've tried to point out situations where you may come across the Chif driver not found error and offer suggestions on how to avoid this.
+The most important things you should remember concerning this error are:

 * The CHIF driver is an HPE proprietary driver allowing communications between applications and iLO
 * The error occurs when the CHIF driver cannot be loaded by applications calling it.